openwisp/openwisp-radius/docs/user/enforcing_limits.rst

 simply check that group as the default one, save and **openwisp-radius** will remove the default flag from the old default group.

-.. _counters:
+.. _radius_counters:

-How limits are enforced: counters
+How Limits are Enforced: Counters
 ---------------------------------

 In Freeradius, this kind of feature is implemented with the